 Q: Why do you charge by the day?

 A: Hotels and boarding houses all charge by the night.
 You can usually check in say after 3pm, stay overnight and leave the accommodation the next day normally before 11am.
 Your room is then cleaned between 11am and 3pm ready for the next occupant.
 If you are not out by the allotted time, it is not uncommon to be charged for an additional night.
 Also, if your plans change and you arrive early, you may not be allowed into your room.
 At Cedar Farm, we try to keep things really simple by providing the maximum flexibility to our customers and their pets.
 We charge by the day and the accommodation is yours for the day.
 It's simple, flexible and straightforward.
 So, if you were planning to be home for say 3pm after a trip and you arrive at 6pm because the motorway was slow, no problem.
 If your flight was delayed for a couple of hours or you just need to spend an extra bit of time at the shops, again no problem.

 Of course we know of kennels that charge by the night and say that you can check-in anytime between 9am and 5pm….but we don’t believe they are telling you the whole story.
 Why?
 Because if my pet can leave anytime during the day, and your pet can arrive anytime during the day, then 2 cats are potentially occupying the same challet.
 There is of course a way around this and that is to put your pet into a small holding pen until mine leaves!
 We don’t do that.
 The accommodation you book for your pet is the accommodation you get.
-You can check your pet in or out anytime between 9am and 7pm at a time to suit you.
+You can check your pet in or out anytime during our opening hours at a time to suit you.

 Q: What must I bring with me when checking in my cat?